pbersiczuehlke/azure-petstore/workshop/04_sending_order_email/README.md

 1. Go to the `orders` Topic
 2. Go to Shared access policies
 3. Click + Add
-4. Name it `logicapp`
+4. Name it `orderservice`
-5. Give it Listen claim
+5. Give it Send claim

-Create another one in the same way, but call it `orderservice` and give it the Send claim.

 ## Logic App
 The job of the Logic App is to take a message from the service bus and use it to send an email.